 The bottom line is – sometimes you just need to trust people.

-You’ve talked to the company and their developers, checked credentials, case studies, the Clutch profile, testimonials and everything looks.
+You’ve talked to the company and their developers, checked credentials, case studies, the Clutch profile, testimonials and everything looks good.
 With trust comes the control you need.

 Should you put your software projects for outsourcing?

 You’re not alone in your doubts about outsourcing custom software development.
 Below you’ll find the video from our very first CTO Roundtable with Dimitrios Psarrou (CTO at Endouble), Sietse van der Laan (Tech Team Manager at Tiqets) and Matthijs Ooms (CTO at Splitser).
 Their businesses experienced the same problems you’re probably facing right now.

 Outsourcing your software development services has its pros and cons but don’t let your past bad experiences and unjustified fears prevent you from digital transformation, improving your software or simply growing your entire business.
 Software outsourcing can help, you just need to find the right fit.
 Researching specific scenarios for software development outsourcing may be of great help in doing that.

 We’re not gonna lie – not every customer that knocks on our doors starts a project with us.
 Sometimes is not the right fit when the tech stack is concerned or when it comes to their software development needs.
 Sometimes it is a different vision of quality software – as we continue to grow, we raise the bar on the software outsourcing services we provide.
 Sometimes we just don’t get along as people.
-And it’s all okay – they probably successfully put their software development projects for outsourcing elsewhere and we made some other business happy.
+And it’s all okay – they probably successfully put their software development projects for outsourcing elsewhere and we made some other businesses happy.

 Check, if we’re the right partner for you.
 You don’t need to decide on anything straight away.
 The first consultation is always free of charge!